 For some conversions, the value can be kept the same.
-You might want to use conversion values that are the same if you are tracking several conversion actions.
+You might want to use conversion values that are the same if you're tracking several conversion actions.
 You can capture separate values this way, say for phone calls and sign-ups.
-Seeing the separate values allows for useful comparisons between two different conversion actions.
-If you value calls at £5 and sign-ups at £20, this means you value your sign-ups four times more than calls.
+Viewing separate values allows useful comparisons between two different conversion actions.
+If you value calls at £5 GBP and sign-ups at £20 GBP, this means that you value your sign-ups four times more than calls.

 Other examples of actions that customers take that could be valuable to your business: form submits, price quotes, arranging test drives, callback requests or looking up a store location.

 A transaction-specific value is one that could be different each time that the same conversion happens.
-If you own an online shop with a shopping basket, for example, one purchase conversion might be worth £25, while another is worth £500.
+If you own an online shop with a shopping basket, for example, one purchase conversion might be worth £25 GBP, while another is worth £500 GBP.

 You might want to use transaction-specific conversion values for your business if each of your sales has a different conversion value and you'd like to: